With Brexit talks in gridlock, British truckers plan for the worst

 David Rogers and his family-owned EM Rogers moves cars all over Europe for testing.
 He hopes they would be a priority due to Britain’s leading role in the global automotive chain, but nothing is clear.
 “It’s frightening,” he said.
 “There aren’t many people who can do what we’re doing”.

-Rogers has a business in the Netherlands and could increase the number of lorries registered there, but that is not an option available to many.
+Rogers has a business in the Netherlands and could increase the number of trucks registered there, but that is not an option available to many.

-The alarm comes at a difficult time for the industry, with many British firms saying they have struggled to compete against European companies with cheaper labour and diesel.
+The alarm comes at a difficult time for the industry, with many British firms saying they have struggled to compete against European companies with cheaper labor and diesel.

 Supporters of leaving the EU have always acknowledged it could cause short term disruption but say ultimately Britain will be freed of red tape and able to trade more widely.
 A survey of truck drivers taken before the 2016 referendum showed a majority backed Brexit.